flexera-public/policy_templates/compliance/billing_center_access_report/README.md

 The [Provider-Specific Credentials](https://docs.flexera.com/flexera/EN/Automation/ProviderCredentials.htm) page in the docs has detailed instructions for setting up Credentials for the most common providers.

-## Input Parameters

-This policy has the following input parameters required when launching the policy.

-- *All Billing Centers?* - report on all Billing centers, true or false.
-- *Billing Center Name* - If not reporting on all Billing Centers, provide the name of a specific Billing Center
-- *Email addresses of the recipients you wish to notify* - A list of email addresses to notify

 ## Policy Actions

-The following policy actions are taken on any resources found to be out of compliance.

-- Send an email report
+- Sends an email notification

+## Supported Clouds

+- Flexera

 ### Cost

-This Policy Template does not launch any instances, and so does not incur any cloud costs.
+This Policy Template does not incur any cloud costs.